 With new leadership in place, officials in Perth Amboy say redevelopment of both the city’s waterfront and its commercial district will be a priority, following years of fits and starts that have hindered large-scale progress in the community.

 One of the things I learned when I was a Boy Scout was to always leave your campsite better than you found it.
 Clean up any trash and don’t disturb the area more than necessary for pitching your tent and building a fire for cooking and staying warm.
 It might also mean leaving some chopped firewood for the next camper.
 That concept has remained with me, and I’m reminded of it whenever I’m encouraged to “reduce, reuse and recycle.”
 What a great lesson and advice for all of us to help celebrate this year’s Earth Day on April 22.

-Beyond retail and industrial, how has e-commerce impacted commercial real estate?
+How will commercial real estate and health care continue to intersect in 2023 and beyond?
 We assembled a panel of industry experts to tackle this month’s question.

 Veris Residential Inc. has completed its high-profile, $420 million sale of Harborside buildings 1, 2 and 3 in Jersey City, the real estate investment trust said Wednesday.